With WOMM (word-of-mouth marketing) driving billions of dollars in sales annually, it’s no surprise that it’s one of the

 2. Always Be Transparent

 Now, more than ever, consumers are highly cautious about sharing their information – especially online.
 Make your customer referral program more attractive by being upfront and honest about the entire process.
 Let program members know how their information will be used, how they can keep track of the process and exactly what they’ll get in return.
 The more information you share about your program, the more at ease your customers will feel and the more likely they’ll be to sign on.
 And on the flip-side, collecting and analyzing data from customer referrals is critical for optimizing future rollouts and campaign iterations.
 You’re planning to enable your customers to share your brand with others, and in return, they’re going to enable you to better understand consumer behavior surrounding your products and services.
 The more you understand about your customer base and the leads they generate, the more efficiently you can hone referral marketing strategies, gain customer insight, and grow revenue.
 Don’t let this data slip away without tapping into its full potential.
 Before you launch a program, decide how you will collect, store, and examine the intel and data points you retrieve.

 3. Know What Your Customers Want

 If you want to entice people to share your brand with their own networks, you have to provide them with something of value in exchange.
 Knowing how to generate referrals from existing clients isn’t enough; do you know what they truly value?
-If your incentive isn’t worthwhile, your customer referral program will never even get off the ground.
+If your incentive isn’t worthwhile, your customer or B2B referral marketing program will never even get off the ground.
 A good incentive will provide some type of desirable reward for your existing customers while also equipping them to share an incentive with others.
 Consider what motivates people to buy your brand in the first place, and design a program that speaks to what customers really want.
 Sometimes recognition, such as being featured on the website or in an ad or blog post, can be equally as attractive as other types of incentives.

 4. Ask At The Right Time